top of page

 The Halton Show now has a place in the heart of thousands of Haltonians after a weekend spectacular that will not be forgotten for weeks to come.
 In just three years the show has gone from a good idea into the biggest free two-day event in the country, and how well it was supported.

-THOUSANDS of Haltonians dropped in a the highly successful Halton Show last weekend — but none more spectacularly than these two skydivers from the Trailblazers Parachute Display team.
+Thousands of Haltonians dropped in at the highly successful Halton Show last weekend — but none more spectacularly than these two skydivers from the Trailblazers Parachute Display team.

 There were healthy attendances on both days of the Spike Island extravaganza, the biggest two-day free show in the country, with the international show-jumping competition, won by Geoff Glassard, and a blockbusting firework display attracting a particularly good turn-out on Sunday.